Election-Tech-Initiative/electionguard-cpp/README.md

 - [SDK 26](https://developer.android.com/studio/releases/platforms#8.0)
 - [NDK 21](https://developer.android.com/ndk/downloads/)

-### 🌐 Dotnet
+### 🌐 .NET

-A .Net Standard binding library is provided so that this package can be consumed from C# applications.
+A .NET Standard binding library is provided so that this package can be consumed from C# applications.
 At this time, only Android and iOS binaries are included and they can be consumed from a Xamarin application.
 Building for Xamarin currently requires a Mac

 - Other dependencies for Android and iOS
 - [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/)